cakephp/docs/en/core-libraries/helpers/paginator.rst

 Using GET parameters for pagination
 -----------------------------------

-Normally Pagination in CakePHP uses :term:`named parameters`.
+Normally Pagination in CakePHP uses :ref:`named-parameters`.
 There are times you want to use GET parameters instead.
 While the main configuration option for this feature is in :php:class:`PaginatorComponent`, you have some additional control in the view.
 You can use ``options()`` to indicate that you want other